commanded/commanded/guides/Events.md

 ## Domain events

 Domain events indicate that something of importance has occurred, within the context of an aggregate.
-They are named in the past tense: account registered; funds transferred; fraudulent activity detected.
+They **should** be named in the past tense: account registered; funds transferred; fraudulent activity detected etc.

 Create a module per domain event and define the fields with `defstruct`.
 An event **should contain** a field to uniquely identify the aggregate instance (e.g. `account_number`).